IRC bot with Twitch support

 Settings not touched will keep their values.

-kameloso's text colours are by default set to go well with dark terminal backgrounds.
-If you have a bright background, text may be difficult to read (e.g. white on white), depending on your terminal emulator.
-If so, pass the
+The bot uses terminal ANSI colouring, and text colours are by default set to go well with dark terminal backgrounds.
+If you instead have a bright background, text may be difficult to read (e.g. white on white), depending on your terminal emulator.
+If so, try passing the

 [Core].
-The bot uses 7 colours out of 8-colour ANSI, so if one or more colours are too dark or bright even with the right
+If one or more colours are still too dark or too bright even with the right

 brightTerminal setting, please refer to your terminal appearance settings.